Pierre Lagrée: Early life

 Pierre-Marie Lagrée was born on 20 November 1896 in Quessoy, the elder of two sons of a local baker.
 His early life seemed turbulent, as his father apparently frequently beat him for the smallest offences, causing him to frequently lie and refuse to share his possessions with anyone.
-Lagrée started stealing at age 7, but this habit of his was only discovered five years later, when he was caught trying to steal an eyeglass while working as a shepherd in Lancieux.
-Incapable of handling his father's aggressive behavior, he eventually ran away from home at age 15, going to Saint-Malo, where he enlisted as a crewmate on a ship bound for Newfoundland and Labrador, Canada.
+Lagrée started stealing at age 7, but this habit of his was only discovered five years later when he was caught trying to steal an eyeglass while working as a shepherd in Lancieux.
+Incapable of handling his father's aggressive behaviour, he eventually ran away from home at age 15, going to Saint-Malo, where he enlisted as a crewmate on a ship bound for Newfoundland and Labrador, Canada.

 Lagrée was frequently made fun of by his workmates, which, coupled with his distaste for the job, caused him to eventually hitch a boat to the coast.
-After working on two other ships for the next few months, Lagrée got tired of sailing and caught a train for Buffalo, New York, where he started work as a hotel porter.
+After working on two other ships for the next few months, Lagrée got tired of sailing and caught a train for Buffalo, New York, where he started to work as a hotel porter.
 After earning a decent salary, he moved to Cincinnati, Ohio for a short period, before finally settling to work as a farm hand in Arcade.
 Around this time, the First World War broke out, and Lagrée's mother started sending him numerous letters, begging him to return home and fight for the homeland.
 Lagrée begrudgingly accepted and returned to Quessoy, where the locals nicknamed him "L'Américain" (literally The American) due to his fashion style and American accent.
-He was enlisted as an infantryman at the 1st Colonial Infantry Division, and was considered an honorable soldier by his commander.
-Despite this, Lagrée was dissatisfied with army life and his meager 35 franc salary, causing him to resort to asking his mother for more money.
+He was enlisted as an infantryman at the 1st Colonial Infantry Division, and was considered an honourable soldier by his commander.
+Despite this, Lagrée was dissatisfied with army life and his meagre 35 franc salary, causing him to resort to asking his mother for more money.
 After she refused, he decided to resort back to stealing, and if need be, kill anyone who stood in his way.